osirislab/Hack-Night/2013-Fall/README.md

 ## Week 12: Post-Exploitation
 In this week, we will cover post-exploitation.
-Post-exploitation is the stage in the intrusion kill chain wherein the attacker uses persistence techniques after the victim's system is compromised to maintain his presence on the machine.
+Post-exploitation is the stage in the intrusion kill chain wherein the attacker uses persistence techniques after the victim's system is compromised to maintain his/her presence on the machine.
 In addition the attacker also wants his presence to be hidden, this includes evading antivirus software, covering his/her tracks, etc. We will look at various techniques used by attackers to achieve the aforementioned goals.

 ### Lecture Material
 1. [Post Exploitation](http://vimeo.com/33344191)